TinEye/tineyeservices_java/README.rst

 Java library for TinEye Services
 ================================

-The Java library provides classes with methods to call the TinEye Services MatchEngine, MobileEngine and MulticolorEngine API methods.
+**TineyeServices** is a Java library for the MatchEngine, MobileEngine, and MulticolorEngine APIs.
+MatchEngine, MobileEngine and MulticolorEngine are general image matching engines that allow you to perform large scale image comparisons for a variety of tasks.
+See `<http://services.tineye.com/>`_ for more information.

 Dependencies
 ============